Bettina Ruigies: Media freedom is related to security

 Today's episode of Continent takes us to the British Isles; we're talking about the media in the United Kingdom.

-BBC , the mother of all public broadcasters and of quality journalism par excellence, also boast arguably the world's most brutal and gruesome tabloid press, Times and The Guardian Tessa Szyszkowitz , a correspondent living in London since 2010.
-She writes for, among others, the Austrian news magazine profil , the German magazine for political culture Cicero , and the Viennese weekly newspaper Falter .
+, the mother of all public broadcasters BBCand of quality journalism par excellence, also boast arguably the world's most brutal and gruesome tabloid press, with newspapers like The Times and The Guardian, discuss this with Tessa Szyszkowitz, a correspondent living in London since 2010.
+She writes for, among others, the Austrian news magazine profil, the German magazine for political culture Cicero, and the Viennese weekly newspaper Falter.

 Journalism in Slovakia